miniapps-ios/CollectionConcurrencyKit/README.md

 ## System requirements

-CollectionConcurrencyKit works on all operating system versions that support Swift’s concurrency system, which includes iOS 13+, macOS 10.15+, watchOS 6+, and tvOS 13+, as well as Linux (when using a Swift toolchain of version 5.5 or higher).
-Note that you need to use Xcode 13.2 or later when using CollectionConcurrencyKit on Apple’s platforms.
+CollectionConcurrencyKit works on all operating system versions that support Swift’s concurrency system, which includes iOS 15+ / macOS 12+ / watchOS 8+ / tvOS 15+, as well as Linux (when using a Swift toolchain of version 6.0 or higher).
+Note that you need to use Xcode 16 or later when using CollectionConcurrencyKit on Apple’s platforms.

 ## Installation